QCD Flux Tubes and Anomaly Inflow

 \acknowledgments

-The author thanks Hank Thacker and Peter Arnold for many discussions in QCD and quark-gluon plasma.
-He also thanks Kerson Huang and Peter Minkowski for valuable conversations.
+The author thanks Hank Thacker, Peter Arnold and Kerson Huang for discussions in QCD and quark-gluon plasma.
+He also thanks Peter Minkowski for a careful reading of the manuscript and for his comments and suggestions, as well as the anonymous referee for constructive comments.
 This work is supported by the research funds from the Institute of Advanced Studies, Nanyang Technological University, Singapore.